ExplicITConsulting/set-outlooksignatures.com/faq.md

 Cross-tenant access is not limited to what Microsoft calls [Multitenant Organization](https://learn.microsoft.com/en-us/entra/identity/multi-tenant-organizations/overview), it can be established between any two tenants allowing cross-tenant access for the other.

 See the description of the parameter '`GraphClientID`' for details.

+## 43. Can I change the case (uppercase/lowercase) of replacement variables in templates?
+Yes.
+Replacement variables can be displayed in uppercase, lowercase, or capitalized form depending on your formatting needs and the type of template you're using:
+- When using DOCX templates, you can use Word’s formatting options, such as "all caps", which is then translated to CSS 'text-transform'.
+- When using HTML templates, you can use the CSS 'text-transform' property directly to control text casing.

+In rare cases, email clients may ignore this CSS property or render it inconsistently.

+To ensure consistent results across all platforms, use a custom replacement variable config file ('`ReplacementVariableConfigFile`' parameter) to create a new replacement variable or modify an existing one to your needs.
+This ensures the same appearance across all mail clients and often is more flexible than a pure formatting option.